-- 23. Defendant RON DESANTIS is sued in his official capacity as Governor of the State of Florida.
-Defendant DeSantis is a person within the meaning of 42 U.S.C. § 1983 and acts under color of state law.
-As Governor of Florida, Defendant DeSantis is the state's chief executive officer and is responsible for the administration of all state laws, including those pertaining to elections.
-Defendant DeSantis is also a member of the Elections Canvassing Commission as established in Florida Statute § 102.111.
-As Governor of the State of Florida, Defendant DeSantis is vested with emergency powers related to the suspension or delay of elections resulting from a state emergency.
-Fla.
-Stat. § 101.733. - 24.
-Defendant LAUREL M. LEE is sued in her official capacity as Florida Secretary of State.
+22. Defendant RON DESANTIS is sued in his official capacity as a commissioner of the Florida Elections Canvassing Commission, as further described in ¶ 25 below.
+Defendant Desantis is a person within the meaning of 42 U.S.C. § 1983 and acts under color of state law.

+23. Defendant LAUREL M. LEE is sued in her official capacity as Florida Secretary of State.
 Defendant Lee is a person within the meaning of 42 U.S.C. § 1983 and acts under color of state law.
 Pursuant to Florida Statute § 97.012, the Secretary of State is the chief elections officer of the State and is responsible for the administration of state laws affecting voting.
-Defendant has the authority to oversee the administration of elections by Florida's 67 county supervisors of elections. - 25.
-Defendant ELECTIONS CANVASSING COMMISSION (together with Defendants DeSantis and Lee, "State Defendants") is sued as a state-created entity.
+Defendant has the authority to oversee the administration of elections by Florida's 67 county supervisors of elections.

+24. Defendant ELECTIONS CANVASSING COMMISSION is sued as a state-created entity.
 Its membership consists of the Governor and two members of the Cabinet selected by the Governor, as set forth in Florida Statute § 102.111.
-Pursuant to Florida

-Statute § 101.698, the Elections Canvassing Commission is tasked with adopting emergency rules to facilitate absentee voting during emergency situations.
+Pursuant to Florida Statute § 101.698, the Elections Canvassing Commission is tasked with adopting emergency rules to facilitate absentee voting during emergency situations.